We’ve hit Segal threat level 3!

 In case I hadn’t made myself clear.

 Yet funnily enough there doesn’t seem to be a white equivalent.
 Sure, the term “Nazi” gets bandied about quite frequently and so does “racist,” but those terms have become so threadbare they’ve lost their meaning.
 Besides I’m talking about something a bit different here.
 People of color are being stripped wholesale of there entire identity for wrong think.
 Imagine a white person, any white person of any background, any political affiliation, left, right, cop, criminal, rich or poor, have you ever heard them described as an inauthentic member of their own race?
 From the most powerful CEO to the most toothless methamphetamine addict they are all “white.”
-Neither the “wokest” white guy in the most Marxist of ANTIFA communes in Berkeley California nor the vilest Klansman in the angriest militia camp in Charlotte North Carolina has ever had the legitimacy of their racial being called into question.
+Neither the “wokest” white guy in the most Marxist of ANTIFA communes in Berkeley California nor the vilest Klansman in the angriest militia camp in Charlottesville Virginia has ever had the legitimacy of their racial being called into question.

 Lynch talks about “agency” up there in the article, well that’s precisely what gets stolen from any black or brown person who doesn’t think exactly like her Hollywood overlords.
 I certainly hope that isn’t the point she’s trying to get across with her comment about her character being “black.”
 And if I’m reading a bit too much into that, then I apologize, these are just the times we’re living in, but if not, then why else would she be making such an obvious statement?.